ParsleyJ/SmallStepTrack/README.md

 }
 ```

-The result of the execution of this program is something like this:
+The result of the execution of this jar is something like this:

 ```
 P  =  ((y := x; a := 1); while y > 0 do (a := a * y; y := y - 1))